What no One Tells You About Starting Therapy

 So many people come into therapy worrying they need to have something “important” or dramatic to talk about.
 You don’t.
 In fact, some of the richest work starts with a pause and a “I’m not sure what to say today.”

 You’re allowed to be confused.
 You’re allowed to sit in silence.
 You’re allowed to ramble.
-You don’t need to perform.
+You don’t need to perform and this piece of therapeutic work is more healing than you may realize.

 This is something people really don’t talk about enough.
 If therapy is working, at some point your therapist might remind you (consciously or unconsciously) of other relationships in your life.
 You might worry you're being too much.
 You might feel misunderstood.
 You might start to crave their approval—or resist their help.

-This isn’t a detour.
-It’s part of the healing.
+Thankfully this isn’t a detour, but can be part of the healing, if you allow it.
 How you relate to your therapist can show you how you learned to relate to others, to love, to ask for help, to protect yourself.
 A good therapist will be able to hold those moments with care, not shame.

 You might have a moment in therapy where something finally clicks.
 A childhood pattern makes sense.
 A protective part of you softens.
 You connect the dots and feel some deep relief.

 But even insight doesn’t always lead to immediate change.
 Understanding something intellectually is just one layer.
-Feeling it in your body, making new choices, and giving yourself time to integrate it—that’s where real transformation lives.
-It takes time, repetition, and a kind of trust that’s hard to rush.
+But feeling it in your body, making new choices, and giving yourself time to integrate it—that’s where real transformation lives.
+It takes time, repetition, and it’s a kind of process that does best without rushing through it.

-You might start out wanting tools—and find that what you need is time
+6. You might start out wanting tools—and find that what you need is actually something deeper

-There’s nothing wrong with wanting tools.
+There’s nothing wrong with wanting tools—I love tools!
 They can be incredibly helpful, especially in the beginning.
-But many people eventually realize that what they actually need is time.
-Time to feel, process, reflect.
-Time to have a new kind of relationship—one that’s not based on fixing or rushing or performing.
+But many people eventually realize that what they actually need is time having a corrective experience.
+Time to feel, process, and reflect with another in zero judgement or shame zone.
+Time experiencing a new kind of relationship—one that’s not based on fixing or rushing or performing.

-The slower work can feel frustrating at first, especially if you’re used to managing everything on your own.
-But over time, that slowness can become safety.
+This relational and experiential work can feel frustrating at first, especially if you’re used to managing everything on your own or carrying everyone’s weight.
+But over time, that slow unburdening becomes safety in your body.

 A note on modalities like EMDR and Somatic Experiencing

 I often use EMDR and Somatic Experiencing in my practice—especially with trauma, anxiety, or deeply held relational patterns.
 These approaches are powerful and well-researched.
-But even with these tools, the most important thing remains the same: the relationship.
+But even with these tools, research shows the most important thing remains the same: the relationship (or therapeutic alliance).

 You have to feel safe, supported, and seen for EMDR or SE to work the way they’re meant to.
 The nervous system won’t release or integrate anything unless it feels trust.
-So the technique matters, yes—but only if the relationship is there first.
+So the technique matters, yes—but only if the relationship is there first (TLDR: choose someone you feel like you vibe with and can trust).

 Therapy isn’t about “fixing” you.
 It’s about making room for the parts of you that got pushed away—often for good reasons.
 It’s about remembering your wholeness, slowly and safely.